 To make the modem connection, a telephone jack must be installed on or in the wall behind the modem HandPunch terminal.
-Position the RJ-11 jack location using the template provided in this manual (see Figure 3-2 on page 14).
-The short black cable provided with the modem HandPunch connects the terminal to the telephone jack.
-Figure 4-4 on page 18 a wiring diagram for a modem to host computer connection.
+Position the RJ-11 jack location using the template provided in this manual (see "Figure 3-2" on page 25).
+The short black cable provided with the modern HandPunch connects the terminal to the telephone jack.
+A wiring diagram for a modem to host computer connection is found on page 40.